 Group B Streptococcus

-Because CMV is so common, it can be hard to prevent infection in adults.
-However, because it is spread through bodily fluids, women can reduce their risks by avoiding contact with the urine and saliva of babies and young children (who are more likely to spread CMV than older kids and adults).
-Food or utensils shouldn’t be shared with babies and young children and good hand hygiene should be practiced, especially after changing diapers.
+Since CMV spreads through bodily fluids, women can reduce their risks by avoiding contact with the urine and saliva of babies and young children (who are more likely to spread CMV than older kids and adults).
+Food or utensils shouldn’t be shared with babies and young children, and good hand hygiene should be practiced, especially after changing diapers.

 General Tips for Preventing Infections During Pregnancy

-Along with following specific guidelines for the above prenatal infections, there are some other things you can do to prevent infection from other bacteria or viruses:
+Along with following specific guidelines for the above prenatal infections, there are some other things you can do to prevent infections during pregnancy, including

 - Practice good hygiene